 Yoghurt is made from milk.
 It is made by adding harmless edible bacteria to the milk, which causes it to ferment.
 This means the carbohydrate (sugar) in the milk, which is lactose, is converted into lactic acid by the bacteria.
 The lactic acid will set the milk's protein, which will thicken it.
 The lactic acid will also give the yoghurt its characteristically tangy flavour.
 Different yoghurts can be made from different types of milk.
 Some yoghurt will include additional ingredients such as sugar, which is used to sweeten it (e.g. fruit and other flavours such as honey or vanilla).Examples of types of yoghurt: Set yoghurt: its set in the pot in which it is sold.
 Has a firmer texture than other yoghurts.
 Live yoghurt: this has been fermented with live culture bacteria that are still living.
 Greek (strained) yoghurt: made from cows' or ewes' milk.
 It can be quite a thick yoghurt and is higher in fat.
-Nutritive value of yoghurt: Yoghurt will provide the following nutrients: Protein,Fat Calcium ,Carbohydrates, Vitamins, Water Storage of yoghurt - Store in the refrigerator between 1 and 5°C. Use before the use-by date.
+Nutritive value of yoghurt: Yoghurt will provide the following nutrients: Protein,Fat Calcium ,Carbohydrates, Vitamins, Water Storage of yoghurt.